 We have a wonderful selection of bulbs and other special plants that take certain care and attention.
 On this page you will find the various instructions on caring for your special plants.

-Thanks to the hard work of our bulb specialist, Gudrun, we now have a wide variety of bulbs available in the nursery.
+Most of our bulbs are available only from January through June.
 You can find which bulbs we have included in the list of plants on the, “Current Native Plant Inventory,” tab listed on this website.

 - Bulbs in the nursery are found in orange pots only.